â–¡

 The Leuven scale for well-being

-Leuven scales help educators make judgements
+Leuven scales help educators make judgements, personalised learning, teaching and learning in the classroom

 Developing a deep understanding of the child